Nolaworks/signout-discord-bot/docs/USER_QUICKSTART.md

 ## Tips

+- **Get trained first** \- Most tools require you to have the tool's role before signing out.
+Contact a shop leader for training.
 - **Be specific with times** \- "2pm to 4pm" works better than "a couple hours"
 - **Return tools promptly** \- Others may be waiting\!
 - **Use the waitlist** \- Get notified instead of checking repeatedly